 A Roth IRA is funded with after-tax dollars and contributions are not tax-deductible.
 You pay taxes on the money now, but your earnings are tax-free when you withdraw funds later.
 Earnings are not taxed as long as the account has been open for five years and funds are not withdrawn before age 59 ½.

 Keep in mind a Roth IRA has income restrictions, which may limit your eligibility to contribute.
 Check the IRS' website for annual contribution limits.

 A Simplified Employee Pension (SEP) is an IRA for self-employed individuals and small businesses, including nonprofit organizations and business owners who want to offer retirement benefits to their employees without the requirements of more complex plans.

 Employers make tax-deductible contributions to an employee’s SEP IRA.
 Employees themselves do not make contributions.
 In most other ways, an SEP IRA account is like a Traditional IRA and follows the same investment, distribution and rollover rules as Traditional IRAs.

 Am I eligible to contribute?

 The IRS sets IRA investment rules on whether you are eligible to contribute to each IRA and if you can take advantage of the tax benefits offered by each.
 Your age, income, tax filing status and whether you or your spouse have a retirement plan at work, like a 401(k) or 403(b), all factor into the requirements.

 The IRS restrictions around Roth IRA eligibility and Traditional IRA eligibility differ.
 How and when you can contribute funds to each type is also unique.
-Ask a financial professional for help deciding which option is best for you.
+Contact your Credit Union for no-cost financial counseling to decide which option is best for you.

 The advice provided is for informational purposes only.
 Contact a financial advisor for additional guidance.